fellyph/fellyph/README.md

 ### Hi, I'm Fellyph Cintra 👋

-### I'm a Developer, Teacher and great Chef!
+### I'm a Developer, Teacher, and great Chef!

-Team worker and passionate about what I do.
-I have experience with different work environments, Multinational companies, startups and digital agencies.
+I am a team worker and passionate about what I do.
+I have experience working in different work environments, multinational companies, startups, and digital agencies.

 ---

-- 🔭 I’m currently working on PWA, React and TypeScript
+- 🔭 I’m currently working on Chrome Extension, Next.js, React, and TypeScript
-- 🌱 I’m currently learning Next.js and
 - 👯 I’m looking to collaborate on content creation
-- 🤔 I’m looking for help with find projects to contribute
 - 💬 Ask me about JavaScript, CSS, HTML, PWA and WordPress
 - 📫 How to reach me: Github, YouTube and Twitter
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm a fan of bad really shows
+- ⚡ Fun fact: I'm a fan of reality shows

 ---